tarwn/SQLisHard/doc/upgrade-impressions.md

 6. When approving change-by-change, the editor does not scroll to the next change to review

 7. Editor went completely off the rails, adding new tests, modifying behavior, then failing because I rejected edits and telling me I had to manually make the changes.
 So trying fresh.

+8. Multiple cases where it just commented things out and moved on, we'll see if it goes back to them (all the CSS, all the JS, the guts of several endpoints).
+It continued to comment logic out with "TODO" and add unnecessary comments.
+Going to reset and start again.

+9. Once again it started making unnecessary changes and commented out a lot of actually necessary things just to get the compiler to pass.
+Reset again.

+10. Ctrl+K is overridden by Cursor so I keep accidentally running Cursor commands instead of formatting